This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Antibiotics: This medicine is given to help treat or prevent an infection caused by bacteria.
+- Antibiotics help fight or prevent an infection caused by bacteria.

-- Td vaccine: This vaccine is a booster shot used to help prevent diphtheria and tetanus.
+- A Td vaccine is a booster shot used to help prevent diphtheria and tetanus.
 The Td booster may be given to adolescents and adults every 10 years or for certain wounds and injuries.